inventree/InvenTree/CONTRIBUTING.md

 ## Setup

-Please run `invoke setup-dev` in the root directory of your InvenTree code base to set up your development setup before starting to contribute.
+Please run `invoke inst.dev` in the root directory of your InvenTree code base to set up your development setup before starting to contribute.
 This will install and set up pre-commit to run some checks before each commit and help reduce the style errors.

 ## Branches and Versioning